-CO No. Expected Outcome Learning Domains CO1 Understand the meaning and philosophy, goals and objectives of Physical Education, Exercise Science, and Sport U CO2 Understand the historical foundations and identify and recognize the implications of changing demographics for Physical Education, Exercise Science, and Sport.
-U CO3 Be oriented to biomechanical, physiological, sociological, and psychological foundations related to the discipline.
-U CO4 Understand the career and professional development and future trends in Physical Education, Exercise Science, and Sport.
+CO No. Expected Outcome Learning Domains C01 Understanding the meaning, philosophy, historical perspective, and contemporary trends in physical education Exercise Science, and Sport.
+U CO2 Understand the Foundational concepts in Physical education and sports Exercise Science, and Sport.
+U CO3 Enable students to understand the theories, types, and principles of learning, and analyze the role of play in development.
+U CO4 Understand and be aware about the future trends in Physical Education, Exercise Science, and Sport.
 U, A

-^{}Remember(R), Understand(U), Apply(A), analyze (An), Evaluate (E), Create(C), and Synthesis (Sy)
+Remember(R), Understand(U), Apply(A), analyze (An), Evaluate (E), Create(C),and Synthesis (Sy)